 Failure to do so will result in a group affinity error.

-With Azure, each Cloud Service has zero or more Availability Sets within it; a Role can be assigned to at most one of them.
+With Azure, each Cloud Service has zero or more Availability Sets within it and a Role can be assigned to at most one of them.
 As long as there are at least two Roles in the same Availability Set, then Azure will guarantee at least 99.95% availability under the Azure Service Level Agreement (SLA).

-Juju creates a single Availability Set for each Cloud Service, and all roles are added to it.
+Juju creates a single Availability Set for each Cloud Service, and all Roles are added to it.
 Thus, all Juju-deployed services are, by default, covered by the Azure SLA.

 You can read more about Azure Availability Sets.